cristianoliveira/datapoa-java-client/README.md

 ## About #DataPoa

-The #DataPoa is portal with open data from Porto Alegre, Brazil.
+The #DataPoa is a portal with open data from Porto Alegre, Brazil.
 It has the main goal to bring the community to use this data to create smart solutions for the city.

 ### About Data